Why this common dog behavior could be your pet’s health alert

 Getting comfortable

 Emotional well-being and physical comfort are closely linked in dogs.
-When a dog feels relaxed and happy, it is likelier to exhibit splooting behavior.
+When a dog feels relaxed and happy, it is more likely to exhibit splooting behavior.

-When a dog sploots, it stretches and lies flat on its stomach with its back legs out.
+When a dog sploots, it stretches and lies flat on its stomach with its hind legs out.

 This posture reflects a sense of ease and security, indicating that the dog is physically comfortable and mentally at peace.